Online Therapy Support To Reduce Alcohol Use

 • Unsuccessful attempts at limiting your drinking even though you want to do so

-In addition, several studies have shown that online therapy can be as effective as in-person therapy and can sometimes act as the catalyst for a person to seek out in-person alcohol counseling services.
+In addition, several studies have shown that online therapy can be as effective as in-person therapy and can sometimes act as the catalyst for a person to seek in-person alcohol counseling services.
 The following study evaluated the impact of internet-based therapy on alcohol use disorders and found significant results.

 Online therapy for problematic alcohol use

-Alcohol treatment can be effective for most people; a review of seven studies found that two-thirds of people who received treatment saw a large and significant decrease in their alcohol use and related problems.
+Alcohol treatment can be effective for most people; a review of seven studies found that two-thirds of people who received treatment saw a large and significant decrease in their alcohol use and related concerns.
 However, researchers in the Netherlands noticed a “treatment gap” and designed a trial to examine internet-based therapy's efficacy via two different treatment forms.

 Participants